Stylish & Chic Kitchen Island Carts

 How To Pick A Kitchen Island

-When choosing a kitchen island, you must keep functionality in mind over any other design aspect.
+When choosing a kitchen island, you must consider functionality over any other design aspect.
 Why do you want an island?
 What will you be using it for the most?
-Whether it’s baking and decorating, serving and socializing or needing it to help prep for big holiday dinners with the family, if you’re lucky enough to have the space for a kitchen island, then it’s vital that you know how to pick the right one.
+Whether it’s baking and decorating, serving and socializing, or needing it to help prep for big holiday dinners with the family, if you’re lucky enough to have the space for a kitchen island, you must know how to pick the right one.
 Allow us to guide you and lead you on your way to finding the perfect fit and perfect match!

 Use and Functionality

-It’s a great place to store the wine with a built in rack and it allows for extra prep space for all those big meals.
+It’s a great place to store the wine with a built-in rack, allowing extra prep space for all those big meals.
 Or, maybe you love to bake goodies and sweets for the family.
-This extra, open space gives you the room to experiment and make all of those baked goods look pretty.
+This extra, open space allows you to experiment and make all those baked goods look pretty.

-Maybe you have kids and that extra counter top is where breakfast, homework and school projects take the lead.
-Keep all these in mind when you’re looking at built-in or mobile islands, whether you need drawer space for storage or hooks underneath for your pots and pans to stay.
+Maybe you have kids, and that extra countertop is where breakfast, homework, and school projects take the lead.
+Consider all these when you’re looking at built-in or mobile islands, whether you need drawer space for storage or hooks underneath for your pots and pans to stay.

 Mobility and Movers

-Let’s revise.
-What four questions should you ask yourself on how to pick a kitchen island?
+What questions should you ask yourself on how to pick a kitchen island?

 What style does it need to fit into?

-Kitchen Islands come in many shapes and forms and are ideal for those who have a very large kitchen space and need more central work surfaces for those extra jobs that need doing.
-There are so many designs and shapes that it is nice to be able to look at what is on offer and see if it would fit into your home design ideas.
+Kitchen Islands come in many shapes and forms and are ideal for those with a large kitchen space and needing more central work surfaces for those extra jobs.
+There are so many designs and shapes that it is nice to look at what is on offer and see if it would fit into your home design ideas.

-As many of us know, the kitchen seems to be the gathering spot at parties and social events and a nicely stocked and refreshment covered Island is always in fashion.
-The 42 inch bar height serving areas that were so common in years past are giving way to the reduced height of the countertop level 36 inch surfaces you will see in most new construction.
+As many know, the kitchen seems to be the gathering spot at parties and social events, and a nicely stocked and refreshment-covered Island is always in fashion.
+The 42-inch bar height serving areas that were so common in years past are giving way to the reduced height of the countertop level 36-inch surfaces you will see in most new construction.

-If you are planning on entertaining a lot, you will want to incorporate all the necessities like a state-of-the-art cook top with vent hood, LED over head lighting and the latest sink/faucet combination to round out the setup.
+Suppose you are planning on entertaining a lot.
+In that case, you will want to incorporate all the necessities like a state-of-the-art cooktop with a vent hood, LED overhead lighting, and the latest sink/faucet combination to round out the setup.
 And then there is the seating.

-Make sure you find something comfortable for long term sitting and allow 12 full inches from the countertop to the seat.
-There are a great selection of height adjustable bar stools out there which will allow you to transition from a bar to islands heights.
+Ensure you find something comfortable for long-term sitting and allow 12 full inches from the countertop to the seat.
+There is a great selection of height-adjustable bar stools out there that will allow you to transition from a bar to island heights.

-Here we have gathered several designs in a vast mix of styles, finishes, sizes and tops hoping to inspire your kitchen plans.
-Once again we have rounded up a wide variety of styles, sizes and configurations that offer options for small spaces and large wide open great rooms alike.
+Here we have gathered several designs in a vast mix of styles, finishes, sizes, and tops, hoping to inspire your kitchen plans.
+Once again, we have rounded up various styles, sizes, and configurations that offer options for small spaces and large wide open great rooms.

-I am especially impressed with the way appliances, lighting and seating are included for maximum enjoyment while cooking and entertaining.
+I am especially impressed with how appliances, lighting, and seating are included for maximum enjoyment while cooking and entertaining.

 One or Two Kitchen Islands